 Apple’s response to its battery performance controversy illustrates this well.
 When consumers discovered that Apple was slowing down older iPhones, many assumed it was a tactic to drive upgrades.
 Apple didn’t back down; instead, it clarified that the slowdown was intended to preserve battery life.
 It offered discounted battery replacements and new settings that gave users control over their device’s performance.
 Apple’s commitment to user experience remained intact,and the company showed accountability without betraying its product philosophy.
 This approach demonstrated that brands can own their mistakes while staying true to their identity.

 People instinctively resist brands that patronise through rhetoric, but they connect with brands that are unafraid to speak the truth and defend themselves against false narratives.
-Here are five concise rule-of-thumbs for creating a resilient, cancel-proof brand:
+Here are four concise rule-of-thumbs for creating a resilient, cancel-proof brand:

 1. Embrace Radical Transparency